GOAT Network

 Backend -> polls status and retrieves proof

-Step 5: Verify the Order Status and Proof
+Step 6: Verify Order Status and Proof

 1. query the order status until it reaches a terminal state